 Beneficiary Gets Divorced

-If immigration benefits are based on a relationship with the spouse petitioner or a spouse principal beneficiary, a divorce will likely result in the denial of the case.
+If immigration benefits are based on a relationship with a spouse petitioner or a spouse principal beneficiary, a divorce will likely result in an adjustment of status denial.
 In fact, even filing for a divorce or separating is enough to invalidate the qualifying relationship.

 For example, a foreign national files an adjustment application based on her relationship with a U.S. citizen spouse.
 However, before USCIS approves the application, the couple splits up.
 They file a divorce and live in separate residences.
 The foreign national should expect the adjustment to be denied because there is no longer a qualifying relationship.
 Although the two are technically married until a divorce is granted, they are not living in marital union.